Covid 19 coronavirus: East Coast iwi's plan to save dying Raukūmara forest

 "We are quite isolated from tourism at the moment, and lack a lot of the infrastructure other parks have, such as in Fiordland.

-"But long-term plan, we would like to look at how people can experience the uniqueness of this coast.
+"But, long-term plan, we would like to look at how people can experience the uniqueness of this coast.

 "It is not just trekking, but learning something about the people and how we are intrinsically connected to Te Raukūmara.